mfariacastro/mfariacastro.github.io/_pages/policy.md

 ## St. Louis Fed Blog Posts

-1.[What Are the Characteristics of Banks with Large Unrealized Losses?](https://www.stlouisfed.org/on-the-economy/2025/dec/what-are-characteristics-banks-large-unrealized-losses), On the Economy Blog, December 2025 (w/ Collin Eldridge)
+1. [What Are the Characteristics of Banks with Large Unrealized Losses?](https://www.stlouisfed.org/on-the-economy/2025/dec/what-are-characteristics-banks-large-unrealized-losses), On the Economy Blog, December 2025 (w/ Collin Eldridge)
 2. [U.S. Retirement Normalization following the COVID-19 Pandemic](https://www.stlouisfed.org/on-the-economy/2025/jul/us-retirement-normalization-covid19-pandemic), On the Economy Blog, July 2025 (w/ Serdar Birinci, Kurt See, and Gus Gerlach)
 3. [Measuring Uncertainty](https://fredblog.stlouisfed.org/2025/04/measuring-uncertainty/), FRED Blog, April 2025 (w/ Marie Hogan)
 4. [A Look at Inflation in Recent Years through the Lens of a Macroeconomic Model](https://www.stlouisfed.org/on-the-economy/2025/jan/look-inflation-recent-years-lens-macroeconomic-model), On the Economy Blog, January 2025